AndyLaiJS/ShadowCat/README.md

 # ShadowCat

 ShadowCat is a project of a robot car that cleans air ducts.
 It's powered by Raspberry Pi and ODrive.
+Other libraries used include ```pigpio```, and ```mjpg-streamer```.
+More info can be found here: https://abyz.me.uk/rpi/pigpio/python.html and https://github.com/jacksonliam/mjpg-streamer, respectively.

 ## How to run
 This entire single filed program should be stored in the SDcard connected to the Raspberry Pi.
 I'm also running it via ssh from my laptop: